Residential Soil Testing

 - Before building, the home owner engages a Geotechnical Engineer to conduct a site investigation.
 Be aware that the geotechnical conditions of your site can affect your budget, design and timeline of your residential construction project.

-- The geotechnical engineer will visit your property, collect soil samples, assess the local geology, and perform tests to determine the soil’s characteristics and behaviour.
+- The geotechnical engineer will visit your property, collect soil samples, assess the local geology, and if necessary, perform tests to determine the soil’s characteristics and behaviour.

 - Based on this information, the geotechnical engineer will provide a site classification and other geotechnical recommendations in a geotechnical report.
 These are important for the building foundation and footing requirements.